AFIT-R/afit-r.github.io/forecasting_class/final_project.md

 <tr class="even">
 <td align="left" valign="top">Partition Data </td>
 <td align="left" valign="top">
-  Outline and defend your approach for partitioning your data into training and validation sets to include:
+  Outline and defend your approach for partitioning your data into training and validation sets to include: <br>
   <b>4.1</b> How you decided on the length of the training and validation sets. <br>
   <b>4.2</b> Whether you performed cross-validation.
 </td>